 Section 2.
 The Executive Board shall authorize the dissolution of a committee when in the opinion of the Board its usefulness has ceased.
 This decision and the reasons for it shall be reported to the membership.

 Section 3.
-Committee members shall be appointed by the Executive Board from those members who have a right to vote.
-The chair of each committee shall be selected by the Executive Board.
+Chairs shall be appointed by the Executive Board.
+Committees shall consist of three to six members suggested by the incoming chair of each committee and approved by the Executive Board.

 Section 5.The President or a member of the Executive Board designated by the President shall serve as a non-voting ex-officio member of all committees of the Association except the Nominating Committee.